Sunil-9647/DevOps/day1-linux-basics.md

 ### Basic Commands and What They Do

 #### `pwd` Print Working Directory:
-pwd command prints the full filename of the current working directory.
+pwd command prints the full filename of the current working directory.<br>
 Syntax:
 	pwd [options]

 #### `ls` Lists:
-ls command lists the files and directories under currentworking directory.
+ls command lists the files and directories under currentworking directory.<br>
 Syntax:
 	ls [options] [directory_or_path]

 #### `cd` Change Directory:
 cd command is used to change the directory.
-Essential for navigation in Linux.
+Essential for navigation in Linux.<br>
 Syntax:
 	cd [path_or_dirctory]